quantity-digital/commerce-quickpay/README.md

 ./craft install/plugin commerce-quickpay
 ```

+## Quickpay setup

+Add to following Callback url to your Quickpay's Integration Default payment settings:

+> {your_shop_url}/quickpay/callbacks/payments/notify

-## Setup
+## CraftCMS setup

 To add an QuickPay payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “QuickPay”.

 > **Tip:** The API Key and Private key key settings can be set to environment variables.
-See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs for more information.
+See [Environmental Configuration](https://craftcms.com/docs/4.x/config/) in the Craft docs for more information.

 ## Notice